How to Restore Repair Car Wheels

 Read all the directions and follow the instructions printed on the spray can you are using.

 Spray a second coat of paint and wait another 15 minutes.
-Spray a final coat of paint and allow it to dry for at least an hour before installing it back on the car.
+Spray a final coat of paint and allow it to dry for at least an hour before putting it back on the car.